ff0820/ff0820.github.io/_pages/about.md

 # 🏅 Honors and Awards
-- *2024.06*, Awarded Excellent Master's Thesis of Sichuan University
+- *2024.06*, Excellent Master Thesis of Sichuan University
 - *2024.06*, Speaking as a Valedictorian in the College of Computer Science, Sichuan University
 - *2024.01*, Comprehensive Quality A Grade Certificate of Sichuan Province
 - *2023.10*, <mark style="background-color: #96d1e9">National Scholarship of China (Top 1%)</mark>